 When can I register to get a reduced rate?

-- Senior citizens who want to receive the senior discount may register for a class the first business day after the first class session if there is space available in the class.
+- Senior citizens who want to receive the senior discount may register for a class after the first class meets (the class has to meet at least once) if there is space available in the class.

 - Senior citizens must register by the 5th day of the term for classes starting at the beginning of the semester.

-- Senior citizens who want to register for late start classes (classes starting after the first week) may do so the first business day after the first class session if there is space available in the course.
+- Senior citizens who want to register for late start classes (classes starting after the first week) may do so after the class meets if there is space available in the course.

 - Seniors citizens will be unable to obtain the senior rate by registering early to hold a seat in the class.